tsedio/tsed/docs/docs/providers.md

 ::: tip NOTE

-You'll notice that we only import the CalendarsCtrl and not the CalendarsService as that would be the case with other DIs (Angular / inversify).
+You'll notice that we only import the CalendarsController and not the CalendarsService as that would be the case with other DIs (Angular / inversify).
 Ts.ED will discover automatically services/providers as soon as it is imported into your application via an import ES6.